Tag: tourist attractions in marrakech

 It’s a hidden gem, a peaceful retreat from the madness of the souks, and Jamaa el Fna.

-It is a little oasis with exotic plants and flowers where you can sit and enjoy the calm and beautiful surroundings.
+Le Jardin Secret is a little oasis with exotic plants and flowers where you can sit and enjoy calm, beautiful surroundings, listening to the birds in the trees.

-There is a beautifully painted pergoda in the centre.
+There is a beautifully painted pergoda in the centre, for sitting in the shade.

-It comprises of two large gardens and one of the highest towers in the medina.
+Le Jardin Secret boasts two attractive large gardens and has one of the highest towers in the medina.

-There is a museum, boutique, and two coffee shops on site also.
+There is a museum, a boutique, and two coffee shops on site for light refreshments.

 Le Jardin Secret dates back 400 years ago to the Saadian dynasty and was left to decay before being discovered and renovated in the nineteenth century.

-It is the perfect example of Islamic art and architecture, and you can read all about its history inside the museum.
+It is a perfect example of Islamic art and architecture, and you can read all about its history inside the museum.

-The gardens are simply beautiful with Cacti, palm trees, and other floral plants and shrubs.
+The gardens are simply beautiful with Cacti, palm trees, and other exotic plants, flowers, and shrubs.

-The sound of birdsong and toads in the little pond feels like a world away from outside the walls.
+The sound of birdsong and the resident toads in the little pond feels like a world away from the busy souks outside the walls.

 As you wander around the tranquil gardens, you forget you are inside the busy medina, dodging motorcycles and donkey carts.

-There are plenty of benches dotted around the gardens to sit peacefully and enjoy the tranquillity and beauty surrounding you.
+There are plenty of benches dotted around the gardens to sit and enjoy the tranquillity and beauty that surrounds you.

 Le Jardin Secret is located at,